gvwilson/sdxjs/src/module-bundler/index.md

 > we hope that splitting terminology as we have will help.

-Our third test case has multiple inclusions in multiple directories and is shown in <a figure="module-bundler-complicated"/>:
+Our third test case has multiple inclusions in multiple directories and is shown in [% f module-bundler-complicated %]:

 -   `./main` requires all four of the files below.
 -   `./top-left` doesn't require anything.